 Revision rhinoplasty is a complex surgery, and it is crucial to choose a surgeon who is experienced in this procedure.
 Kensington Medical only works with the best revision rhinoplasty surgeons in London, so you can be sure you are well cared for.

 If you are considering revision rhinoplasty, it is essential to consult with an experienced facial plastic surgeon who specialises in this procedure.
-Mr Amir Sadri and Mr Naveen Cavale are two of the best revision rhinoplasty surgeons in the UK.
-They will be able to assess your case and recommend the best rhinoplasty procedure.
+Mr Amir Sadri is one the best revision rhinoplasty surgeons in the UK.
+He will be able to assess your case and recommend the best rhinoplasty procedure.